rbxb/httpfilter/README.md

 ```
 #serve home home.html
 ```
-If the request is not fulfilled at the end of the filter file, the httpfilter serve will default to the serve operator to write a response.
+If the request is not fulfilled at the end of the filter file, the httpfilter server will default to the serve operator to write a response.

 #### `ignore`